Car Audio Grounding Guide - How to Get a Better Amp Ground

 • Running large power wire with a small ground wire

 Grounding problems are common because the system may still turn on, but it will not perform correctly.
+The amp may power up, but once the bass hits and current demand rises, the weak ground shows itself.

 Grounding and Car Audio Safety